 It's no mystery that mobile devices can pose considerable security risks to their users.
-From SMS phishing to mobile botnets, these devices can become vectors for cyber criminals looking to harvest information.
+From SMS phishing to mobile botnets, these devices can become vectors for cybercriminals looking to harvest information.
 Added to these growing mobile threats, are malicious applications.
 These applications provide a means of gathering sensitive information including location, phone number, and other personally identifiable information.
-Not only do these applications put the user at risk, they can prove a threat to the wider network that these devices are connected to.
-Fortunately, there are ways to avoid malicious apps, and keep your mobile devices safe.
+Not only do these applications put the user at risk, but they can also prove a threat to the wider network that these devices are connected to.
+Fortunately, there are ways to avoid malicious apps and keep your mobile devices safe.

 A Growing Threat

 The proliferation of malicious mobile applications and malware is ultimately driven by revenue generation.
 Criminals conduct premium rate SMS attacks wherein they hijack a user's device to send paid messages and collect the revenue.
 Adware is another source of income, with attackers gaining ad impressions and app downloads, through forceful redirects and downloads.
 Cryptocurrency mining has also played a role in this, as fake apps with mining capabilities continue to flood the marketplace.

 According to Symantec's "Internet Security Threat Report," 2017 saw a 54% increase in mobile ransomware variants.
 Researchers identified 27,000 new types and blocked an average of 23,795 malicious apps per day.
 And, on the macro scale, the U.S. topped the list of countries for most mobile malware blocked, representing 57% of all blocks.